-Compare with the picture by Coppo Marcovaldo in the Church of S. Maria dei Servi, Siena multitude of saints.
+Compare with the picture by Coppo Marcovaldo in the Church of S. Maria dei Servi, Siena

 At the sides of the niche which contains the altar there is an Annunciation; Gabriel to the L.; Madonna to the R. In the sacristy, Coronation of the Virgin.
 S. Jerome and a monk kneel in front.